gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nMessages.md

 | 3          | a, b, and c |

-Note that only the locale-default separator and the logical conjuctive form is supported -- there is currently no way to produce a list like "a; b; or c".
+Note that only the locale-default separator and the logical conjuctive form is supported &mdash; there is currently no way to produce a list like "a; b; or c".
 See the [plurals documentation](DevGuideI18nPluralForms.html#Lists) for how this interacts with plural support.
 The format following the <code>list</code> tag, if any, describes how each list element is formatted.
 Ie, <code>{0,list}</code> means every element is formatted